 “What do you think?
 Of course it did.”
 I am so pissed, I almost punch him out.
-“What the hell were you thinking, man?”
+“What the heck were you thinking, man?”
 I shout.
-“Why are you jamming that digging bar into the ground so damn hard?”
+“Why are you jamming that digging bar into the ground so hard?”

 “The dirt’s rock hard, bro.
 What was I supposed to do?”

 My partner is not the sharpest tool in the shed.
 On the job, he always takes the easy route, and this time I’m paying the price.
 The neighbors are looking at me funny.
 The client opens his front door to a wet-plumber contest.
 Not a good look.

 I decide that I want to get as far away from sewer pipes as I possibly can.
 So I start installing rain gutters instead, clinging to the edges of three-story buildings.

 In November 2003, I’m at an older apartment complex in La Mesa, standing halfway up a three-story extension ladder that looks like a palm tree blowing in the wind.
 I’m swaying back and forth, and my legs are shaking.
 Slipping my arms through the rungs, I seek reassurance from my partners below.